 Social Media Week of May 7:

-.
+One of the most important and meaningful ways to help a child is to offer financial support.
 With Children Incorporated, donors have the opportunity to help break the cycle of poverty and give a child hope for a brighter tomorrow.

 (video)

-At least 85 percent of your donations go directly to helping children.
+At least 85 percent of your donations goes directly to helping children.
 Whether you sponsor an individual child or make a general donation to support Children Incorporated’s work, you are changing lives – not only are you helping the children enrolled in our program, but you are also helping their families and communities to break the cycle of poverty.

 (photo)